What is application integration?

 How does application integration work?

-Application integration maintains synchronization between applications when an event or data changes.
+Application integration maintains synchronisation between applications when an event or data changes.
 It is different from data integration in that it shares data versus storing it.
 Instead, application integration directly links multiple applications at the functional level, supporting the creation of dynamic and highly adaptable applications and services.

 The amount of data and time required is modest, as application integration deals primarily with the connection of applications at the workflow level.